 While the circumstances that led to the need for this Coalition are devastating and painful to re-live, it is important to point out that the opportunity exists to make real and meaningful change.
 The Coalition recognizes that there are still many struggles that lay ahead.
 However, we are honoured and humbled to be recognized for our work to date.
 Since our inception in August of 2016, the Coalition has received the following awards and nominations:

 Black History Month Ottawa Community Builder Award – January 2017

 On January 28, 2017, Black History Ottawa hosted the annual Black History Month launch.
 Surrounded by allies and supporters, the Coalition was honored to accept the Black History Month Ottawa Community Builder Award.

 Nomination for the J.S.
 Woodsworth Award – February 2017

 The Coalition has been nominated for the J.S.
 Woodsworth Award for human rights and equity presented annually by the Ontario New Democratic Party (NDP).
-The award ceremony will be held on Sunday March 26th, 2017 in Toronto.
+The award ceremony was held on Sunday March 26th, 2017 in Toronto.